Myth #1: Filing for bankruptcy means that you must give up your possessions.

 TRUTH: Your credit can and generally will improve.
 Bankruptcy is a bump in the road; not the end of the road.

 After bankruptcy, there are many tips and tricks to dramatically improve your credit over a short period of time.
 It is not uncommon for a client I help a year or two a go to visit me and tell me about their great credit score or in some cases their recent purchase of a house.
-While the bankruptcy itself is a substantial credit event, after the bankruptcy is resolved you can rebuild your credit score it that is important to you.
+While the bankruptcy itself is a substantial credit event, after the bankruptcy is resolved you can rebuild your credit score much faster than is intuitive if that is important to you.

 For instance, as part of EVERY bankruptcy case I file in my office, the three main credit reporting agencies Experian, Equifax, and Transunion gets notice of your discharge of debt.
 This way they have the ability to act quickly after your case to update your credit reports.
 Further, we notify Checksystems and Telechex about your bankruptcy.
 This eliminates delay in the ability to open new bank accounts after bankruptcy if your bank rating is affected by past debts.